ChainSafe/gossamer/docs/docs/design/grid-topology.md

 ### How is the new topology propagated?

 The new topology is propagated by the function `update_gossip_topology` using the message `NetworkBridgeRxMessage::NewGossipTopology`.
-Actually what is propagated is not the instance of the topology but the informations that is needed to produce the topology, which are:
+Actually what is propagated is not the instance of the topology but the information that is needed to produce the topology, which are:
 - `Session Index`
 - `Local Index` (our validator index)
 - `Canonical Shuffling` (the validator indexes that were shuffled using [`fisher_yates_shuffle`](https://github.com/paritytech/polkadot-sdk/blob/4059282fc7b6ec965cc22a9a0df5920a4f3a4101/polkadot/node/network/gossip-support/src/lib.rs#L734))